fmbot-discord/docs/docs/guildsettings/index.md

 Enable/disable commands per channel, or completely disable the bot in a channel.

+You can also force an `fm` mode for everyone in the channel.

 Use the up/down options to pick the channel you want to change.

 !!! note "Examples"